The Salton Sea

 The Salton Sea is currently 35 miles by 15 miles and can be as long as 40 miles by almost 20 miles in particularly wet years.
 It has an average depth of 29.9 feet and, at its deepest, is 51 feet.
 It contains 7.3 million acre feet of water and evaporates 1.3 million acre feet each year.
 There is a five-mile-long trench on the south end of the Sea that is 51 feet deep.
 The Sea is currently 228 feet below sea level.
 Interestingly, the bed of the Salton Sea is only five feet higher than the lowest spot in Death Valley.

-Presently, the fishery in the Salton Sea is thriving.
+The agricultural runoff that sustained the lake contained not only fertilizer and pesticides, but high quantities of salt.
+Over the years, the salinity rose enough to kill off the lake’s fish species, even salt-water fish.
 Salinity is slightly more than the Pacific Ocean.
 The current salt level of the Sea is in the area of 43 to 45 TH PPM.
 The Pacific Ocean is about 34.9 TH PPM.
 As the concentrated salt level of the Sea increases greater than 44 TH PPM., it is expected that all the fish, except the Tilapia, will cease to reproduce.
+The tilapia, an African freshwater fish that was originally introduced into the canal system to control algae growth.
 Tilapia can survive up to 60 TH PPM.

 Dedicated in 1955, the Salton Sea State Recreation Area is the largest recreation provider on the Salton Sea.
 Operated by the California State Park Service, it is located in the northeastern shores of the Sea.
 This large recreation area extends from the town of North Shore to Bombay Beach.
 It has 1,400 campsites, hundreds of day-use and picnic sites, trails, a Visitor Center, playground, boat ramp and boat wash areas.

-Over 150,000 people visit the popular recreation area each year, and visitation is on the increase.
+Over 100,000 people visit the popular recreation area each year.
 Popular activities at the Salton Sea State Recreation Area include boating, water-skiing, fishing, jet-skiing, hiking, birdwatching, and sailboarding.
 It is estimated that over 1 million visitors spend time at the Salton Sea each year.

 Neighboring attractions include the Palm Springs Resort area, 30 miles north, General Patton Museum, 40 miles northeast and the Dos Palmas Preserve and historical area just to the east of the park.
 Stores and gas stations area available in North Shore.